El Dorado International Airport: Terminals and facilities

-Future developments

 Due to the high demand for passengers, the need has become apparent to build a new, more modern airport with a larger capacity for both commercial and cargo flights.
-Although the original master plan only called for a massive overhaul and expansion of the existing terminal, the Colombian government is now making plans to construct an entirely new airport.

 The process began with the creation of the new terminal.
 On 7 February 2007, the airport gave a concession to the consortium Opain.
 The national government accepted the proposal with Opain (airport operating company), to demolish the airport on 14 March 2008, after having given its concession.
 Initially the grant provided for the modernization of existing buildings and the construction of some additional buildings connected to the main terminal, but during the upgrading works (see below, Milestone 1), structural defects were discovered, which do not compromise the integrity of the building today.
 Opain from the beginning had proposed to demolish the aging terminal and had even submitted a new design to replace it, but the government had strongly opposed it due to pressing budget and legal issues (because it would be a big change to the terms of the concession, which could make Opain as well as other competitors who participated in the tender submitted claims), although many sectors of public opinion agreed with Opain.
 After the structural problems were discovered, the government agreed to the demolition of the airport and compensation for the renovations that Opain had already been hired to perform (Milestone 1).
 For the airport to handle 16 million passengers annually and 1.5 million tons of cargo, Opain plans to move the cargo terminal to allow the expansion of the passenger terminal and ensure access for at least an additional avenue to 26th Street.

 On 19 September 2007, the implementation of Milestone 1 of the plan for modernization and expansion of the airport began.
 This consists of expanding the current Central Arrivals Hall of the terminal and installation of the CUTE system at the terminal.
 This was completed in March 2008.
 Additionally, the construction of the new cargo terminal, a new building for the office of civil aviation, a new fire station, an administrative center and quarantine were completed in September 2009.

 The third milestone of the project began in late November 2009.
-Terminal 2, located on the north side of the current terminal, will handle all international passengers and its construction was set for 2012.
-The old building or Terminal 1 will handle only national passengers, except for Avianca's which will continue being served on Terminal Puente Aereo.
-Soon after Terminal 2 begins its operation, the old Terminal 1 building will be demolished in order to build a new terminal for domestic passengers.
+Terminal 2 (Today's T1), located on the north side of the old terminal, will handle all international passengers and its construction was set for 2012.
+The old building of Terminal 1 will handle only national passengers, except for Avianca's which will continue being served on Terminal Puente Aereo.
+Soon after Terminal 2 began its operation, the old Terminal 1 building was to be demolished in order to build a new terminal for domestic passengers.

 On 17 October, the new Terminal 2 was inaugurated and on the 19th, every international operation was moved from Terminal 1 to Terminal 2.